High School Curriculum Chart

 9th-12th Grade track classes (offered by skill level) include Algebra, Geometry, Algebra 2,

-Spanish 1–5 track classes offered by skill level.
+Spanish 1–5 track classes offered by skill level, including poetry & literature.

-Each high school year includes choral and instrumental music, Eurythmy, Wellness & service learning,
+Each high school year includes choral and instrumental music, Eurythmy, wellness & service learning, and PE.

 Grade 12

-Literature: world literature, Transcendentalism, memoir, digital literacy.
+Literature: world literature, comparative literature, self-determinism.
 Drama: senior play.
 Science: physics (optics), chemistry (biochemistry), biology (zoology), advanced science elective.
 History: US history, economics, history of consciousness, history through architecture.
-Visual arts: stone sculpture, figure drawing, acrylic painting, textiles.
+Visual arts: stone sculpture, clay portraits, expressionism, environmental art.
 Senior Project: independent, year-long explorations of individually selected topics.
-Written and oral presentation.
+Written and oral senior project presentation.
+Overnight field trip: selected by students and class advisors.

 Nursery & Kindergarten